-While eating at vegan restaurants can be enjoyable, I struggle to find homemade vegan cookies, cupcakes brownies etc. that I am proud to give out to my vegan friends.
+While eating at vegan restaurants in NYC is always an eye-opening and fun experience, I struggle to find homemade vegan cookies, cupcakes brownies etc. that I am proud to give out to my vegan friends.
 This recipe is definitely an exception.
-The simple vegan vanilla cupcakes tasted no different than any other cupcake, and the chocolate frosting, even without dairy butter and milk, tasted delicious.
-My success with this recipe has definitely inspired me to continue to make vegan recipes in the future.
-Can’t wait to try some vegan brownies next!
+These vegan vanilla cupcakes tasted no different than any other cupcake I’ve made, and the chocolate frosting, even without butter and milk, tasted delicious.
+My success with this recipe has definitely inspired me to continue to trying vegan recipes in the future.
+I can’t wait to try some vegan brownies next!
 ENJOY!

 1 tablespoon apple cider vinegar

 1 1/2 cups almond milk

 2 cups all-purpose flour

 1/2 teaspoon baking soda

 1/2 teaspoon salt